Andrew ‘Andy’ Spade, Kate Spade’s Husband: 5 Fast Facts You Need to Know

 2. Kate Spade and Andy Spade Had One Child Together

-In 2016, Kate launched a new fashion brand called Frances Valentine, which was named after her daughter.
+So, in 2016, Kate launched a new fashion brand called Frances Valentine, which was named after her daughter.
+The brand focuses on accessories and was helped along by Andy as well.

+Bea was 13 years old at the time of her mother’s death.
+The Associated Press reported that Kate Spade was found in her bedroom and was declared dead at 10:26 a.m.
+ET., on June 5, 2018.
+There was reportedly a note left at the scene, telling young Bea that the death was not her fault.
+AP reported that Bea was at school when her mother was found dead.

 3. Actor David Spade Is Andy Spade’s Brother